-Petra Kaufmann is the director of both the Office of Rare Diseases Research and the Division of Clinical Innovation.
-Her work includes overseeing NCATS’ Rare Diseases Clinical Research Network, Genetic and Rare Diseases Information Center, and Clinical and Translational Science Awards Program as well as the NIH/NCATS Global Rare Diseases Patient Registry Data Repository/GRDR® program.
-Kaufmann focuses on engaging a broad range of stakeholders to accelerate translation from discovery to health benefits through use of innovative methods and tools in translational research and training.
+Petra Kaufmann is director of the NCATS Office of Rare Diseases Research.
+Her work includes overseeing the Rare Diseases Clinical Research Network program, Genetic and Rare Diseases Information Center, and the NCATS Toolkit for Patient-Focused Therapy Development.
+Kaufmann focuses on engaging a broad range of rare diseases research stakeholders to accelerate translation from discovery to health benefits through use of innovative methods and tools.

 Before joining NCATS, Kaufmann was the director of the Office of Clinical Research at the National Institute of Neurological Disorders and Stroke (NINDS), where she worked with investigators to plan and execute a large portfolio of clinical research studies and trials in neurological disorders, including many in rare diseases.
 She established NeuroNEXT, a trial network for Phase II trials using a central institutional review board, streamlined contracting, active patient participation in all project phases, and a scientific and legal framework for partnership with industry.
 Kaufmann also promoted data sharing, working with multiple stakeholders from the academic, patient organization and industry sectors to develop data standards for more than 10 neurological diseases.